guo-yu/go-colors/README.md

-## go-colors
+## Go Colors

-a colors utils written in Go
+a colors util written in Go

 ### Installation
 ````